Man sentenced for role in Toledo City Council bribery scheme

 This time, it’s not an elected official.
-Court records show Nabil Shaheen is facing federal extortion charges in connection to the bribery scheme in which prosecutors say former Toledo City Council members took bribes in exchange for votes.
+Court records show Nabil Shaheen pleaded guilty to a federal extortion charge in connection to the bribery scheme in which prosecutors say former Toledo City Council members took bribes in exchange for votes.
 Shaheen is scheduled to be arraigned Thursday afternoon.

 Shaheen was charged via “an information”, which means he is facing formal charges but was not indicted through traditional means by a Grand Jury.